s2nmt/GIT_Series/01_merge/README.md

     \>>> feature

-- After resolving the conflict, save the file, stage (sắp xếp) it using git add, and complete the merge with a git commit.
+- After resolving the conflict, save the file, stage it using git add, and complete the merge with a git commit.

 **Author:** Minh Tuan